ziglang/zig-bootstrap/README.md

 The purpose of this project is to start with minimum system dependencies and end with a fully operational Zig compiler for any target.

-## Status

-I've been testing with aarch64-linux-musl.
-It gets all the way to successfully building zig0, and the next step is to improve build.zig to support cross compiling instead of assuming native.

 ## Version Information

 This repository copies sources from upstream.